 Measuring Cups and Spoons

 Measuring cups are designed for volume, but many dry ingredients have standard weight-to-volume ratios.
-For example, flour, sugar, rice, and butter all have typical conversions that let you estimate weight by volume.
+For example, flour, sugar, rice, and butter all have common conversions that let you estimate weight by volume.
+King Arthur Baking’s ingredient weight chart is a widely used reference for these kitchen conversions.

 By knowing these conversions, you can measure close to 100 grams by adjusting volumes accordingly.
-For instance, about ¾ cup of flour roughly equals 100 grams.
+For instance, about ⅞ cup of all-purpose flour is close to 100 grams, while ½ cup of granulated sugar is also very close to 100 grams.

 Everyday Objects as Weight References